8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 If your husband decides to treat you as an enemy, and looks for excuses to be mean or neglectful to you, it’s game over.
 If he quotes “God hates divorce” and other Bible verses to force you to stay, it’s game over.
 He doesn’t want to act like a married person, but he still wants the benefits of marriage.

-Often, the realization that you are both working toward a common goal – a relationship, a family – helps renew the friendship that is desperately needed to weather life’s storms.
+Bisignano: Often, the realization that you are both working toward a common goal – a relationship, a family – helps renew the friendship that is desperately needed to weather life’s storms.

-Social researcher Shaunti Feldhahn challenges the conventional wisdom that 50% of American marriages will end in divorce.
+Bisignano: Social researcher Shaunti Feldhahn challenges the conventional wisdom that 50% of American marriages will end in divorce.
 Through a rigorous, eight-year study, Feldhahn found “72% of those who have ever been married are still married to their first spouse.”
 Based on her research, Feldhahn believes the U.S. divorce rate may be as low as 20 to 25%!

-Much like Feldhahn, Philip Cohen, a sociology professor at the University of Maryland, analyzed U.S. divorce trends and discovered divorce rates dropped 21% between 2008 and 2017.
+Bisignano: Much like Feldhahn, Philip Cohen, a sociology professor at the University of Maryland, analyzed U.S. divorce trends and discovered divorce rates dropped 21% between 2008 and 2017.

 U.S. Divorce Rate is 47% per demographer Philiip N. Cohen, University of Maryland

-The decline may be the result of adults choosing to live together rather than marry; however, Cohen suggests that the evidence points toward a continued decline in divorce and a progression toward more stable marriages.
+Bisignano: The decline may be the result of adults choosing to live together rather than marry; however, Cohen suggests that the evidence points toward a continued decline in divorce and a progression toward more stable marriages.
 So if you’re wondering if divorce is the right answer, social science suggests that it’s possible to save your marriage.

+Bisignano: In their publication “Religious Influences on the Risk of Marital Dissolution,” researchers from the University of Texas found church attendance lowers the risk of divorce.
 Margaret Vaaler, Christopher Ellison and Daniel Powers examined characteristics of nearly 3,000 first-time married couples.
 Their findings showed the risk of divorce is substantially lower for couples who regularly attend church together.

 “Results indicated that although each partner’s religious attendance bore a modest relationship to marital dissolution, the risk of divorce was lower if husbands had conservative theological beliefs and when both partners belonged to mainline Protestant denominations.
 Conversely, the risk of divorce was elevated if husbands attended services more frequently than their wives and if wives were more theologically conservative than their husbands.” (p.
 917)

-In other words, church attendance is a mixed bag.
-In some cases, individuals who attend church are more likely to divorce.
-And couples who attended mainline Protestant churches divorced less than couples who attended Evangelical or Catholic churches. p.
+Another shocking revelation in this study: In some cases, individuals who attend church are more likely to divorce.
+And couples who attended Mainline Protestant churches divorced less than couples who attended Evangelical or Catholic churches. p.
 925.

-The study also finds that “persons who hold conservative theological beliefs about the Bible may be less likely to separate or divorce over time.”
+Bisignano: The study also finds that “persons who hold conservative theological beliefs about the Bible may be less likely to separate or divorce over time.”
 The survey results are consistent with the adage, “The family who prays together stays together.”

-The actual quote from Dr. Vaalers on page 917 is this:
+The actual quote from Dr. Vaalers on page 917 is this: (The words that Bisignano removed are shown in brackets below.)

 [“Therefore, one expects that] persons who hold conservative theological beliefs about the Bible may be less likely to separate or divorce over time.”